kimor79/packer-centos/AWS.md

 The following have been added to the image (in addition to those listed in in [README.md](README.md)):

   * [Cloud-Init](http://cloudinit.readthedocs.org/en/latest/) is installed
-    * The user *ec2-user* will be added with passwordless sudo and authorized_keys based on the AWS keypaird configured at launch time
+    * The user *ec2-user* will be added with passwordless sudo and authorized_keys based on the AWS keypair configured at launch time
   * Root password is locked

 To build a AMI (**2014-05-09: WIP**):